NicholasCJL/pyg-audio/README.md

 Requires `pygame` and any version of python that supports type hints.

-In `audio.py`, the class `Audio` provides an easy way to create audio with different waveforms and modulation functions, and is extensible with any custom functions.
+In `audio.py`, the class `PygAudio` provides an easy way to create audio with different waveforms and modulation functions, and is extensible with any custom functions.
 Basic waveforms and modulation functions come with the class.
 The class also allows for playback using `pygame`.

 ## Examples

 ### Minimal code to play a single 200 Hz sine wave at constant volume for 10 seconds:

 ```
-from pygaudio import Audio
+from pygaudio import PygAudio

 rel_amp = 0.4  # relative limit on amplitude
 sample_rate = 44100  # number of samples per second